infinum/generator-infinitely-static/README.md

 * JavaScript minification and dead code removal
 * SASS compilation, prefixing, and minification
 * A library for managing media breakpoints ([media-blender](https://github.com/infinum/media-blender))
-* Handlebars as a templating language (with helpers)
+* Handlebars as a templating language (with helpers, layouts, and partials)
-* Support for routes
+* Support for routes (flat and nested build structure)

 ## Getting started